-Once the decision has been made to develop a program, management has to initiate action with the following fundamentals.
+Once the decision has been made to develop a program, management has to initiate action with the following fundamentals:

 - State the reasons why the program is needed and what it will do for the company.
-These objectives will determine the depth and scope of the program's development. - A policy statement should be written and explained to all employees.
+These objectives will determine the depth and scope of the program's development. - 2.
+A policy statement should be written and explained to all employees.
 It should clearly outline the objectives and show top management's intentions and determination in achieving an effective program. - 3.
+Set standards within the program.
+For instance, "Each department supervisor will provide the standard departmental orientation to new hires arriving at their job locations, using the departmental orientation checklist."
+This provides criteria that addresses a need for the company (new hires properly oriented), who (department supervisors) does what (gives an orientation to new hires) and when (upon the new hire's arrival at their job post).
+Use of the checklist helps ensure that all topics are covered, and by review of the checklists, it can be determined if the supervisor is performing to standard (i.e. 9 out of 10 new hires were properly oriented, for a 90% performance score).
+This allows for an objective, fair method to measure safety performance. - 4.
 Responsibilities have to be assigned by top management.
 An effective loss control program involves the work of all staff functions, levels of management, and the work force.
-Therefore, all employees will have some responsibilities and involvement with the program. - 4.
+Therefore, all employees will have some responsibilities and involvement with the program. - 5.
 Provisions have to be made for communications to top management on the effectiveness of the program.
 A review of the program's results will enable them to modify the emphasis and direction of the program as needed.